Heartworm Disease in Dogs

-Adult heartworms are found in the heart, pulmonary artery, and adjacent large blood vessels of infected dogs.
+Adult heartworms are found in the heart, pulmonary artery (one of the big blood vessels from the heart), and adjacent large blood vessels of infected dogs.
 Rarely, worms may be found in other parts of the circulatory system.
 Female adult heartworms are 6 - 14" long (15 - 36 cm) and 1/8" wide (3 mm).
 Males are about half the size of females.
 One dog may have as many as 300 worms present when diagnosed.

-Adult heartworms may live up to five years.
+Adult heartworms may live for five to seven years.
 During this time, females produce millions of offspring called microfilaria.
 These microfilariae live mainly in the small vessels of the bloodstream.

 What is the life cycle of the heartworm?

 The life cycle of the heartworm is complicated; the parasite requires the mosquito as an intermediate host before it can complete its life cycle in the dog.
-The mosquito is integral in the life cycle of heartworm.
+The mosquito is needed for the life cycle of heartworm.
 As many as 30 species of mosquitoes can transmit heartworms.

 These infective larvae migrate into the bloodstream and move to the heart and adjacent blood vessels, maturing to adults, mating, and reproducing microfilariae within 6 to 7 months.